 Creating Accessible Videos

 CSU campuses are required by policy and law to ensure that their websites, instructional materials and electronic and information technology products and services are accessible to individuals with disabilities.
-Many of these resources, e.g., multimedia and video, require captioning to be considered accessible.
-This document is intended to provide general guidance for addressing your campus’s captioning efforts and point you towards resources that may be helpful.
+Many of these resources, e.g., multimedia and video, require captioning to comply with accessibility.
+The Transcripts page is intended to provide general guidance for addressing your campus’s captioning efforts and point you towards resources that may be helpful.

 According to a study conducted by San Francisco State University in 2007, using captioning help improve student comprehension, engagement, and performance.
 The study also showed that students exposed to captions were better able to relate the information to their everyday lives, and demonstrated an improvement of one full grade point.

-Transcribing is a complicated skill that takes time and acuity.
-Cal State University is working diligently to provide closed captions and transcripts for videos produced in house.
-Additionally, there are companies that provide the service for a nominal fee, they charge per minute and have additional fees for fast turn arounds.
+Transcribing is a complex skill that takes time and acuity.
+Cal State University is working diligently to provide closed captions and transcripts for videos produced in-house.
+Additionally, some companies offer the service for a nominal fee, they charge per minute and have additional costs for fast turnarounds.

-Please contact OET if you need to add close captions to your videos.
+Please contact OET if you need to add closed captions to your videos.